project-chip/connectedhomeip/docs/silabs/thread/BUILD_FLASH_MAD.md

 **1. Clone the Silicon Labs Matter repository**

-    Since you are reading this documentation it is assumed that you have already cloned the Silicon Labs Matter GitHub repository and have the right branch.
-If you have not you can follow the directions below.
+    You should have already cloned the Silicon Labs Matter GitHub repository and have the right branch as part of building an RCP image.
+If you have not, you can follow the directions below.

 The Silicon Labs Matter repo is located in Github here: https://github.com/SiliconLabs/matter.

-In order to clone the Matter repo you'll need to have Git installed on your local machine.
-Once you have Git installed you can use the following command:
+You must have Git installed on your local machine.
+To clone the repo use the following command:

 > `$ git clone https://github.com/SiliconLabs/matter.git`